 If you saw a pattern or a particularly valuable keyword, then you could build content around it that spoke to that question/search.
 Those days are gone.
 However, Google still provides aggregated keyword data in Google Search Console.

-Many SEOs dismiss Search Console keyword data out of hand because the click data is notoriously inaccurate.
+Many SEOs dismiss Search Console keyword data out of hand because the click data was notoriously inaccurate for a very long time.
 But what many forget is the gold mine of data that remains if you ignore the click volume and just look at the keywords as topics to optimize for & questions to answer.

 In Google Search Console, go to Search Traffic then Search Analytics.
 By default, you’ll be looking at Top Queries.
 You can browse these for ideas, but these are queries already driving traffic to your site.

-I wrote an in-depth guide to Google Search Console here.
+I wrote an in-depth guide to Google Search Console here and an in-depth guide to Search Console’s Search Analytics tool here.

 Build On What’s Working

 Sometimes keyword research can give a narrow vision of content.
-Suppose you want to branch out, but still prequalify your content.
+Suppose you want to branch out but still prequalify your content.
 Go and look to see what types of content have already done well or poorly.
 You’ll have a benchmark to gauge potential results in addition to having a starting point to create a new angle or fresh perspective.
-Here’s my favorite tools to dig into what’s working and/or has worked.
+Here are my favorite tools to dig into what’s working and/or has worked.

 Huge Website & Publisher Successes